EB-5 Green Card Timeline from China in 2026: How Long Does It Actually Take?

 Everything below applies to a Chinese investor who chooses a qualifying reserved project, specifically Rural.
 That is the fastest track available.

-Stage 1: Source of Funds Documentation and SAFE Transfer (3 to 9 Months)
+Stage 1: Source of Funds Documentation and SAFE Transfer (3 to 6 Months + 1 to 3 Months)

 This is the stage most guides skip entirely, but for Chinese investors it is often the longest and most complex phase.

 Source of funds compilation.
 USCIS requires a complete narrative tracing every dollar from its origin to the US project escrow.
-For Chinese applicants, this typically means years of tax returns (USCIS often looks for seven years of individual income tax records), property purchase and sale documentation, business financial records, and gift documentation if family pooling is used.
+For Chinese applicants, this typically means years of tax returns (USCIS often looks for five to seven years of individual income tax records, with seven years a prudent planning target), property purchase and sale documentation, business financial records, and gift documentation if family pooling is used.
 Starting this process before engaging a regional center is smart — many families discover gaps in their records that take two to four months to resolve.

 SAFE transfer execution.
 China's State Administration of Foreign Exchange limits individual foreign exchange to $50,000 per year, making a direct $800,000 transfer impossible as a single individual.
 Most Chinese investors use family pooling — coordinating with approximately sixteen relatives each using their annual quota — or alternatives like offshore insurance loans, WFOE dividend remittances, or offshore asset-backed lending.
-A January 2026 SAFE regulation requires enhanced identity verification for outward remittances and deploys pattern-matching to detect coordinated quota usage, making documentation more demanding than it was two years ago.
+A January 2026 SAFE regulation requires enhanced identity verification for outward remittances exceeding RMB 5,000 or USD 1,000 and deploys pattern-matching to detect coordinated quota usage, making documentation more demanding than it was two years ago.

-Realistic time for this stage: three to six months if records are organized; six to nine months if property documentation from prior decades needs to be reconstructed.
+Realistic time for this stage: three to six months for source-of-funds compilation and one to three months for capital transfer; property documentation from prior decades can lengthen the preparation phase.

 For Rural TEA projects, USCIS is required by statute to give priority processing.
 Current processing times for Rural I-526E petitions run approximately five to twelve months.
-HUA projects are processed on standard timelines, currently running twelve to eighteen months.
+HUA projects are processed on standard timelines, with the research snapshot putting adjudication at 24 to 36 months.
+Infrastructure timing is emerging rather than assigned a fixed historical range.

 One important note: USCIS has increased scrutiny of Chinese source of funds petitions in 2026.
 Requests for Evidence (RFEs) are common when bank slips from family pooling transfers are missing or when the "source of source" — the origin of funds used to purchase a property sold years ago — is not documented.
 RFEs add two to six months.
 A well-prepared petition avoids most of them.